giammyisjammy/interlogica-coding-assignment/README.md

 I decided to spent most of my time challenging myself programming the database/backend part; which I know being my weakest link in terms of proficiency and knowledge.
 I had the occasion to finally put into use some of the cool libraries I discovered during the last year (Prisma, Nest.js, Turborepo, Vite), getting a grasp of what problems they're trying to solve and the trade-offs made to solve them.

+I think I got the right architectural approach, which is to make each program do one thing well (see the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)).
+That was the rationale behind the libraries and framework choices.
+For example, separating into different apps the `admin` and the `storefront` features allowed me to leverage a better selection tooling and libraries.

+A non exaustive list of the benefits:

+- Vite [improves the DX](https://vitejs.dev/guide/why.html) allowing quicker iteration,
+- Next.js SSG and SSR [makes better performing pages](https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation#when-should-i-use-static-generation) which is critical for an e-commerce,
+- Nest.js [CRUD generator](https://docs.nestjs.com/recipes/crud-generator) looked like a drastic time saver to me.

+> ☝️ It would make much less sense to do one big frontend project because the `storefront` doesn't need complete CRUD integration and the `admin` feature is actually much more difficult to put together in a SSR context.

+Nevertheless, putting everything together was a daunting challenge.
+I placed a bet on the excellent ecosystem around Turborepo for the integration but I had to do some of the hardwork by myself: there were no integrations with Nest.js out of the box, no (satisfactory) boilerplate projects around and virtually no guides around.
+So I had to figure out a way to nail a minimal working integration in the time given (far from a trivial task!).
+I ended up with a good enough result in terms of DX and stability but by the time I finished these I had to concentrate my attention elsewhere or I would fall behind schedule.

+But I think it was totally worth it because it gave me an insight on the exceptional work done by the people in the FOSS community and a precious hands on experience to take home.

 ## Happy point: it was...satisfactory!

 It felt very rewarding to put this together!

 I cannot blame myself too harshly for not being able to finish the project (I suspect the time constraint is intentionally too short).
 I feel that I've learned some very valuable knowledge while doing this.
 I'm also happy for the effort put into this challenge, I managed to organize my schedule to free up a very important slice of time and that gave me the possibility to put into practice what I learned mostly in the last year.

 ## Things that can be improved

 Of course my take is far from a perfect solution.
 There are many more things I would've loved to work on that added so much value to the finished product.
-Unfortunately, for the reasons explained before, I had to drastically cut the scope and prioritize ruthlessly, putting functionality above everything else.
+Unfortunately, for the reasons explained before, I had to cut corners and prioritize ruthlessly, striving to put together a functional product before doing the fancy stuff.

 Here are some of the things I thought about but didn't implemented:

 - Architecture
-  - Use same version of common libraries (e.g. React, typescript) across various apps and packages
+  - Hoist common libraries (e.g. React, typescript) at root level for consistency across apps and packages
 - Backend
   - Integration with `tRPC` for better typechecking
 - Frontend
   - Real design system!
 Right now the `ui` package serves only to demonstrate the architectural benefits of this approach
-  - Performance audit
-  - Accessibility audit
-  - Responsive and mobile styles
+  - Static Site Generation: the whole point of choosing Next.js over other technology.
+Sadly, I had to make a compromise on this because things changed radically from version 12 to 13 and time was scarce.
+  - Different CSS tooling.
+I resorted to [styled-components](https://styled-components.com) because it was the way to go a couple of years ago.
+Nowadays I'd opt for [vanilla-extract](https://vanilla-extract.style) because it has great type safety, good community support and is more consistent in an SSR setup.
+  - Responsive and mobile styles.
+The `storefront` app comes from another exercise and I picked it at a point in which it doesn't really have responsive styles.
-  - Image handling
+  - Image optimizations
-    - Automatically generate image previews using next/image
+    - Automatically generate image previews using `next/image`
     - Cache generated preview images using Redis caching
     - Open Graph and social meta tags (possibly automatically generated from the content) which makes social sharing look professional by default
-  - Leverage Next router with next/link instead of plain anchor tags
+  - Leverage Next.js router with `next/link` instead of plain anchor tags
   - Social images for the various pages
   - Automatic pretty URLs
   - Support for dark mode
+  - Performance audit
+  - Accessibility audit